Nasim06/MyFirstReactProject/README.md

-A simple todo list made with react
+A simple to do list made with react